Halmar Friesen Racing: Truck No. 62 history

-On March 11, 2021, Jessica Friesen announced that she would make her Truck Series debut in the Pinty's Dirt Truck Race alongside her husband in the No. 62.
+On March 11, 2021, Jessica Friesen announced that she would make her Truck Series debut in the Bristol dirt race, driving the No. 62 and competing alongside her husband.
 However, she failed to qualify after rain washed out the heat races.
 Instead, she would make her debut in the other dirt race for the Truck Series at Knoxville Raceway, the Corn Belt 150.
+Jessica finished 26th, one position better than Stewart.